encolajs/encolajs-enforma/docs/examples/fields.md

 # Form Using Field Components

-> [!INFO] This example is using the PrimeVue preset
+> :information_source: This example is using the PrimeVue preset

 <ClientOnly>
     <LiveDemo :component="FormExample"></LiveDemo>